triggermesh/docs/docs/guides/creatingasplitter.md

       name: splitter-demo
 ```

-## Split events
+## The Splitter

-Create the Splitter that will produce two events from every single CloudEvent
-received from the PingSource:
+Finally, create the `Splitter` that will produce two events from every single CloudEvent received from the PingSource by saving the following YAML manifest and applying it to your Kubernetes cluster.

 ```yaml
 apiVersion: routing.triggermesh.io/v1alpha1